-with failure probability at most $ 3k^{-1}$ when $l \geq 4 \left[\sqrt{k} + \sqrt{8\ln(kn)}\right]^2\ln k$. \end{lemma} The proof is as the proof of Lemma 5.1 in \cite{halko2011finding}. \begin{proof} Denote by $Q$ a matrix whose columns form an orthonormal basis for the range of Y. By using Lemma \ref{lem:SRFTerrbnd} we have
+with failure probability of at most $ 3k^{-1}$ when $l \geq 4 \left(\sqrt{k} + \sqrt{8\ln(kn)}\right)^2\ln k$. \end{lemma} The proof is the same as in Lemma 5.1 in \cite{halko2011finding}. \begin{proof} Denote by $Q$ the matrix whose columns form an orthonormal basis for the range of Y. By using Lemma \ref{lem:SRFTerrbnd} we have

 except with probability $3k^{-1}$.